bddckr/BDDRScrollViewAdditions/README.md

 Simply add the files in the `UIScrollView+BDDRScrollViewAdditions.h` and `UIScrollView+BDDRScrollViewAdditions.m` to your project or add `BDDRScrollViewAdditions` to your Podfile if you're using CocoaPods.

+To run the example project clone the repo and run `pod install` in the Example folder.

 ## Reasons for Existence

 + Centering the content view is not done by default.